-Large rooms are blank canvasses for color.
-To prevent your space from looking one dimensional, use the color wheel to design contrasting looks.
+Large rooms are blank canvasses for colour.
+To prevent your space from looking one dimensional, use the colour wheel to design contrasting looks.
 A bubblegum pink sofa against a lush green jungle wallpaper is definitely a style statement.
-Don’t be too formal about your chosen color palette though.
+Don’t be too formal about your chosen colour palette though.
 While it’s important to tie your whole story together, there’s something about any overly coordinated room that can come across as stiff and contrived.
 Relax a little and dare to experiment!

-Do you have any tips on how to make a large room feel cozy?
+Do you have any tips on how to make a large room feel cosy?
 Share your thoughts in the comments below.